openreplay/documentation/content/deployment/deploy-azure.md

 cd openreplay/scripts/helm && bash install.sh
 ```

+> **Note:** You'll be prompted to provide the domain on which OpenReplay will be running (e.g. openreplay.mycompany.com).
+This is required to continue the installation.

 ## Configure TLS/SSL

 OpenReplay deals with sensitive user data and therefore requires HTTPS to run.
 This is mandatory, otherwise the tracker simply wouldn't start recording.
 Same thing for the dashboard, without HTTPS you won't be able to replay user sessions.